 Dealing with custody battles is stressful and confusing.
 As a result, we get a lot of questions from clients about how custody decisions are made and what 50-50 custody means in Virginia.

 To help answer those questions, here’s an overview of Virginia custody laws.
-To learn more or discuss your case, schedule a free consultation with a Fairfax divorce lawyer at the Law Office of Afsana Chowdhury, PLC.
+To learn more or discuss your case, schedule a free consultation with a Fairfax divorce lawyer at the Chowdhury Divorce Law Group.

 Custody Decisions in Virginia